vert-x/mod-lang-js/README.md

     $ git clone https://github.com/vert-x/mod-lang-js.git
     $ cd mod-lang-js
     $ mvn verify

+This will run all of the integration tests against both `mod-lang-rhino` and `mod-lang-dynjs`.

 If you're hacking on this code and want to install this module locally: